Exploring the links between stress, acupuncture and infertility

-This same dilemma applies to stress and infertility.
+This same dilemma applies to stress, acupuncture and infertility.
 Fertility specialists agree that stress can affect fertility, but the evidence is unclear as to why, and to what extent.
 Texas Fertility Center has taken a proactive step in incorporating stress-relieving acupuncture into its South Austin fertility center.
 Dr. Natalie Burger directs patient care at the newest location.

 “There is no question that infertility is stressful,” Dr. Burger says.
 “Acupuncture can be quite effective in reducing stress and may also have other further-reaching fertility benefits as well.”